A Survey on Video Diffusion Models: Video Editing

 Pix2Video~\cite{ceylan2023pix2video} initially utilizes a pre-trained structure-guided T2I model to conduct text-guided edits on an anchor frame, ensuring the generated image remains true to the edit prompt.
 Subsequently, they progressively propagate alterations to future frames using self-attention feature injection, maintaining temporal coherence.

-InFusion~\cite{infusion} comprises two main components: first, it incorporates features from the residual block in decoder layers and attention features into the denoising pipeline for the editing prompt, highlighting its zero-shot editing capability.
-Second, it merges the attention for edited and unedited concepts by employing the mask extraction obtained from cross-attention maps, ensuring consistency.
+InFusion~\cite{infusion} consists of two components.
+First, it integrates features from the residual block in decoder layers and attention features into the denoising pipeline for the editing prompt, showcasing its zero-shot editing capability.
+Second, it merges attention for edited and unedited concepts using mask extraction from cross-attention maps, ensuring consistency.

-ControlVideo$_\text{1}$~\cite{controlvideo} directly adopts the architecture and weights from ControlNet~\cite{controlnet}, extending self-attention with fully cross-frame interaction to achieve high-quality and consistency.
-To manage long-video editing tasks, it implements a hierarchical sampler that divides the long video into short clips and attains global coherence by conditioning on pairs of key frames.
+ControlVideo$_\text{1}$~\cite{controlvideo} directly adopts the weights from ControlNet~\cite{controlnet}, extending self-attention with fully cross-frame interaction to achieve high-quality and consistency.
+To manage long-video editing tasks, it implements a hierarchical sampler that divides the long video into short clips and attains global coherence by conditioning on pairs of keyframes.

 EVE~\cite{EVE} proposes two strategies to reinforce temporal consistency: \textit{Depth Map Guidance} to locate spatial layouts and motion trajectories of moving objects as well as \textit{Frame-Align Attention} which forces the model to place attention on both previous and current frames.